KettleMC-Network/DiscordBridge/README.md

-# Gradle Setup for KettleMC.net Plugins
+# 🌉 Discord Bridge

+A simple plugin providing a bridge between your discord and minecraft chats.

-Based on the [CFW](https://github.com/CuukyOfficial/CFW)/[VaroPlugin](https://github.com/CuukyOfficial/VaroPlugin) by Cuuky
+Partly based on the [CFW](https://github.com/CuukyOfficial/CFW) by Cuuky.